Using Mathematica for Quantum Mechanics: A Student's Manual: basis construction

 or as a sum over such products.
 If every single-particle operator is decomposed in its own basis as in \autoref{eq:opbasis},

 inserting these expressions into \autoref{eq:productop} gives the expansion into the \hyperref[eq:tpbf]{basis functions~\ref*{eq:tpbf}} of the full system,

 In Mathematica, such an operator tensor product can be calculated similarly to \mm{\ref{math:psi}} above.
-For example, assume that \mm{a1} is a matrix containing the expansion of $\op{a}^{(1)}$ in its basis, and similarly for \mm{a2} and \mm{a3}.
-The matrix \mm{A} of expansion coefficients of the full operator $\op{A}=\op{a}^{(1)}\otimes\op{a}^{(2)}\otimes\op{a}^{(3)}$ is calculated with \begin{mathematica} ¤mathin¤labelŽmath:A A = KroneckerProduct[a1, a2, a3] \end{mathematica} Often we need to construct operators which act only on one of the component spaces, as in \autoref{eq:Hamk}.
-For example, the operator which generalizes the component Hamiltonians to the full tensor-product Hilbert space is \begin{mathematica} ¤mathin H1 = KroneckerProduct[h1, ¤mathnl IdentityMatrix[Dimensions[h2]], ¤mathnl IdentityMatrix[Dimensions[h3]]]; ¤mathin H2 = KroneckerProduct[IdentityMatrix[Dimensions[h1]], ¤mathnl h2, ¤mathnl IdentityMatrix[Dimensions[h3]]]; ¤mathin H3 = KroneckerProduct[IdentityMatrix[Dimensions[h1]], ¤mathnl IdentityMatrix[Dimensions[h2]], ¤mathnl h3]; ¤mathin H = H1 + H2 + H3; \end{mathematica} where \mm{IdentityMatrix[Dimensions[h1]]} generates a unit matrix of size equal to that of \mm{h1}.
-In this way, the matrices \mm{H1}, \mm{H2}, \mm{H3} are of equal size and can be added together, even if \mm{h1}, \mm{h2}, \mm{h3} all have different sizes (expressed in Hilbert spaces of different dimensions).
+For example, assume that \mm{a1} is a matrix containing the expansion of $\op{a}_1^{(1)}$ in its basis, and similarly for \mm{a2} and \mm{a3}.
+The matrix \mm{A} of expansion coefficients of the full operator $\op{A}=\op{a}_1^{(1)}\otimes\op{a}_2^{(2)}\otimes\op{a}_3^{(3)}$ is calculated with \begin{mathematica} ¤mathin¤labelŽmath:A A = KroneckerProduct[a1, a2, a3] \end{mathematica} Often we need to construct operators which act only on one of the component spaces, as in \autoref{eq:Hamk}.
+For example, in a 3-composite system the subsystem Hamiltonians $\op{h}^{(1)}$, $\op{h}^{(2)}$, and $\op{h}^{(3)}$ are first expanded to the full Hilbert space, \begin{mathematica} ¤mathin H1 = KroneckerProduct[h1, ¤mathnl IdentityMatrix[Dimensions[h2]], ¤mathnl IdentityMatrix[Dimensions[h3]]]; ¤mathin H2 = KroneckerProduct[IdentityMatrix[Dimensions[h1]], ¤mathnl h2, ¤mathnl IdentityMatrix[Dimensions[h3]]]; ¤mathin H3 = KroneckerProduct[IdentityMatrix[Dimensions[h1]], ¤mathnl IdentityMatrix[Dimensions[h2]], ¤mathnl h3]; \end{mathematica} where \mm{IdentityMatrix[Dimensions[h1]]} generates a unit matrix of size equal to that of \mm{h1}.
+In this way, the matrices \mm{H1}, \mm{H2}, \mm{H3} are of equal size and can be added together, even if \mm{h1}, \mm{h2}, \mm{h3} all have different sizes (expressed in Hilbert spaces of different dimensions): \begin{mathematica} ¤mathin H = H1 + H2 + H3; \end{mathematica} More generally, any operator can be written as